NVIDIA/RTX-AI-Toolkit/llm-deployment/vLLM_deployment.md

 vLLM supports several models, including Llama, Mistral, Phi-3, and Gemma.
 See full list [here](https://docs.vllm.ai/en/latest/models/supported_models.html).

-In this guide, we will demonstrate how to deploy a vLLM OpenAI-compatible API microservice using the merged checkpoint generated from the Workbench-llamafactory project.
+In this guide, we will demonstrate how to deploy a vLLM OpenAI-compatible API microservice using the merged checkpoint generated from the Workbench-LLaMa-Factory project.
 To achieve this, we will use the `vllm-openai` Docker container for rapid deployment with customized Hugging Face (HF) checkpoints.

 ### 0. Pre-requisites